liborty/rstats/README.md

 * `Comediance` is similar to `covariance`, except zero median vectors are used to compute it,  instead of zero mean vectors.

 ## Appendix II: Recent Releases

+* **Version 1.0.4** Added joint pdf, joint entropy and dependence for a set of n vectors.

 * **Version 1.0.3** Better implementations of joint probability and joint entropy.
 Code style and testing improvements.